Let me show you how to get your first $695 credit card annual fee waived in my Ultimate Military Credit Cards course

 The best credit cards for military spouses have no annual fees plus offer huge welcome bonuses and outstanding recurring benefits.
 Both the American Express Platinum and Chase Sapphire Reserve are available with no annual fees for military spouses.

 As most military spouses know, travel is a huge part of military life.
 You usually are stationed with your spouse far away from your family.
+Travelling home to see family and friends is a big expensive part of military life.
+If you can reduce this expense, you can significantly increase your savings.

 Credit Cards for Military Spouses